tylervvo/katacoda-scenarios/dd-201/executive_step1.md

 - From here you can view your new metric
 - Get started with our Executive Dashboard by choosing **Export to new Dashboard** → *Add Details* → **View Dashboard**

-Up next...Create your checkout uptime metrics
+Up next...
+Create your checkout uptime metrics